aspose-html-cloud/aspose-html-cloud-docs/content/html/overview/create-an-account-and-get-credentials/_index.md

 ## **4. Get Your  Client Id and Client Secret**

 1. Go back to the **Applications** page.
-In the bottom of the page, you find the **My First App**.
+At the bottom of the page, you find the **My First App**.
 Click this link to view and update your security credentials.

 ![The Applications Page with link to Client Credentials](app.png)